cpg716/SuitSync/README.md

     - `lib/`: Utility functions and the frontend API client (`apiClient.ts`).
     - `contexts/`: React contexts for managing global state like authentication.

-- **`/prisma`**: Database schema, migrations, and seeding.
+- **`/backend/prisma`**: Database schema, migrations, and seeding.
     - `schema.prisma`: The single source of truth for all database models and relationships.
     - `migrations/`: Automatically generated SQL migration files.
-    - `seed.js`: A script to populate the database with initial data for development and testing.
+    - `seed.ts`: Script to populate the database with initial data for development and testing.

 ---